Victim Notification System

 In order to provide victims with information on case events, the Department of Justice has developed the Victim Notification System (VNS).
 This page will provide you with information about VNS.

 VNS is a cooperative effort between the Federal Bureau of Investigation (FBI), the United States Postal Inspection Service (USPIS), the United States Attorneys’ offices, and the Federal Bureau of Prisons (BOP).

 This free, computer-based system provides two important services to victims: information and notification.
 This information is available in English and Spanish.

-Both your VIN and PIN numbers are required when accessing information on the website or if you contact the Call Center.
+Your VIN and PIN numbers are both required when receiving information or any time you contact the Call Center.

 The VNS Call Center: